yukunchen113/compvae/hiershapes/hierarchical.md

 		- eg. they only have position, shape, size, rotation

-## Paper: Learning Semantic RepresentationsOf Objects And Their Parts
+## Paper: Learning Semantic Representations Of Objects And Their Parts
 Link:http://www.iro.umontreal.ca/~lisa/pointeurs/2013_semantic_image_mlj.pdf

 ### Contribution: